xvk-64/secure-programming-2024/README.md

 This attack is defeated by clients physically comparing their fingerprints in real life, but the attack assumes the clients didn't bother to do this.

+### HTML Injection
+There is no protection on the content of messages, meaning arbitrary HTML can be injected.

 ## Contributors
 PLease contact us via this email address if you have any questions or issues: